mohsinalimat/Bibliio/README.md

 ### App Store Status

-Biblio is still in the submission process.
+Bibliio is still in the submission process.
 As soon as it's uploaded, this will be updated.

 ### To Do